ido-ofir/node-chat-server/README.md

         },

         getGroupUserIds(data, callback){  // get an array of user ids for a specific group.

-          // data.groupId is the id of the group. groups.findOne({ _id: mongodb.ObjectId(data.groupId) }, function (err, group) {
+          groups.findOne({ _id: mongodb.ObjectId(data.groupId) }, function (err, group) {
             callback(err, group && group.users);
           });